-In over-the-road-shipping, trucking takes the biggest part of the cake and plays a crucial role in the U.S. economy.
-There are two pivotal modes of truck transportation: less than truckload and full truckload shipping.
-Both methods can be beneficial to the shipper, however, they have a lot of differences.
+In over-the-road shipping, trucking takes the biggest part of the cake and plays a crucial role in the U.S. economy.
+There are two pivotal truck transportation modes: less than truckload and full truckload shipping.
+Both methods can be beneficial to the shipper.
+However, they have a lot of differences.
 While you may have heard about LTL a lot, truckload has its own specifics that should be considered before using this mode.

 Truckload shipping definition

 Truckload shipping refers to moving large volumes of freight, enough to fill the entire truck trailer, over the road.
 Usually, full truckload loads are trailers that can handle up to 45 pallets or 43,000 pounds of goods.
 Standard trailer dimensions for FTL transportation are 48 ft or 53 ft.

 What is the difference between FTL and LTL?

 The key difference between full truckload and less-than-truckload is in the name of these modes.
 While LTL can move several loads from various shippers, FTL is meant to transport large volumes of goods that can fill the entire truck trailer.
 Also, there is a difference in the way LTL and truckload freight rates.
 Unlike LTL, there is no density-based pricing, also known as freight classification, present in full truckload shipping.